 If you are trying to get pregnant, the desire to take a pregnancy test can be powerful.
 Instead of waiting for their period to be late, most women will decide to test as early as possible.
-Testing before your period is due is a major cause of what some women call false positive pregnancy test results.
-When someone says they had a false positive result, it usually means that additional pregnancy tests were not positive like the original test.
+Testing before your period is due is a major cause of false positive pregnancy test results.
+When someone says they had a false positive result, it usually means that additional pregnancy tests were not positive like the first one.

-While many blame the quality of the pregnancy test for giving the wrong result, a truly “false positive” test result, due to a faulty home pregnancy test, is very rare.
-Many of the causes of a false positive result can linked to early pregnancy loss or not reading or using the pregnancy test correctly.
+Many people fault the quality of the pregnancy test for false positives.
+Evenso, a truly “false positive” test result, due to a faulty home pregnancy test, is very rare.
+Many of the causes of a false positive result can linked to early pregnancy loss or using the pregnancy test incorrectly.

 What Can Cause False Positive Pregnancy Test Results?

-The following reasons explain several situations where positive and then negative test results can happen.
+The following reasons explain situations where positive and then negative test results can occur.

 - You’ve had a miscarriage or a pregnancy ended in the previous eight weeks.
 It can take that long for the hCG levels in your system to drop.